-We conducted the Overview according to the published protocol (Cashin 2020).
+We conducted this overview according to the published protocol (Cashin 2020).
 We used a broad and inclusive search strategy, which was designed under expert guidance by the Cochrane Back and Neck Review Group.
-This was an Overview of Cochrane reviews and the search was conducted across all years up to June 2021, within the Cochrane Database of Systematic Reviews to identify published reviews and planned or ongoing reviews (protocols).
-Given the sensitive search strategy, it is reasonable to suggest this Overview offers a current summation of Cochrane reviews investigating the effect of pharmacological interventions in adults with LBP.
-Several of the included reviews (Chaparro 2013, Enthoven 2016, Saragiotto 2016, van Tulder 2003, Urquhart 2008, van der Gaag 2020) were authored by members of this Overview team (MWvT, ADF, CGM).
+This was an overview of Cochrane Reviews and the search to identify published reviews and planned or ongoing reviews (protocols) was conducted within the Cochrane Database of Systematic Reviews across all years up to June 2021.
+Given the sensitive search strategy, it is reasonable to suggest this overview offers a current summation of Cochrane Reviews investigating the effect of pharmacological interventions in adults with LBP.

+Several of the included reviews (Chaparro 2013; Enthoven 2016; Saragiotto 2016; Urquhart 2008; Van der Gaag 2020; Van Tulder 2003), were authored by members of this overview team (MWvT, ADF, CGM).
 As such, there may have been a risk of potential bias with review and appraisal of this work.
-We minimised this risk by allocating data extraction and quality assessment to members of the author team who were not authors on the original reviews (AGC, RNNR).
+We minimised this risk by allocating data extraction and quality assessment to members of the overview team who were not authors on the original reviews (AGC, RNNR).

-We included only Cochrane reviews; there are other more recent systematic reviews on pharmacological interventions for LBP published outside of the Cochrane Library, but we are unable to comment on what biases this might introduce.
-Results and outcomes reported in non-Cochrane reviews may have showed different results from those presented here, though it is worth noting that non-Cochrane reviews are generally of lower quality than Cochrane reviews (Goldkuhle 2018, Page 2016, Pollock 2017).
+We included only Cochrane Reviews; there are other more recent systematic reviews on pharmacological interventions for LBP published outside the Cochrane Library, but we are unable to comment on the biases this might introduce.
+Results and outcomes reported in non-Cochrane reviews may have showed different results from those presented here, though it is worth noting that non-Cochrane reviews are generally of lower quality than Cochrane Reviews (Goldkuhle 2018; Page 2016; Pollock 2017).

-Finally, like all overviews, we were reliant on the reporting quality of the included reviews in addition to the RCTs that they synthesised.
-It is possible for instance, that problems with reporting quality in the original RCTs filtered through to the systematic review and finally to the overview level.
-For example, all reviews explicitly stated that they included participants with non-specific low back pain.
-However, inadequate, or opaque reporting of the original RCTs may have meant that some RCTs could have included more heterogenous populations including radicular low back pain.
-In addition, we were reliant on the reporting of GRADE judgements by the included reviews.
-Given that GRADE assessments include an element of subjectivity, it is possible that the reviews may have used slightly different thresholds for making GRADE judgements, and as a result, some reviews may have judged the same evidence as higher certainty than others.
+Finally, since this is an overview, we were reliant on the reporting quality of the included reviews in addition to the RCTs that they synthesised.
+It is possible, that problems with reporting quality in the original RCTs filtered through to the systematic review and finally to the overview level.
+For example, all reviews explicitly stated that they included participants with non-specific LBP.
+However, inadequate, or opaque reporting of the original RCTs may have meant that some RCTs could have included more heterogenous populations including radicular LBP.
+In addition, we were reliant on the GRADE judgements reported in the included reviews.
+Given that GRADE assessments include an element of subjectivity, it is possible that the review authors may have used slightly different thresholds for making GRADE judgements, and as a result, the same evidence may have been judged of higher certainty in some reviews than others.